CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### 🖨️ Printing to the terminal

 In order to check the values when our program runs, we can make use of a function called `console.log`.
-`console.log` will allow us to log the values of expressions to the console while our program is executing.
-This is very useful for complex programs when we need to check the values expressions in our program evaluate to.
+`console.log` will allow us to log the result of expressions to the console while our program is executing.
+This is very useful for complex programs when we need to check the values expressions evaluate to in our program.

 Let's see how to use `console.log`